 The DRT5 is Oakley’s latest attempt to branch out from its cycling sunglasses line.

-It has definitely turned heads of late with its impressive array safety and comfort features, low weight and good design.
-Some of them includes a newfangled sweat channel to keep your vision clear, an integrated eyewear storage rack and a fitting system which encompasses the whole head to ensure a perfect fit for each wearer.
+It has definitely turned heads of late with its impressive array of safety and comfort features, low weight, and good design.
+Some of them include a newfangled sweat channel to keep your vision clear, an integrated eyewear storage rack, and a fitting system that encompasses the whole head to ensure a perfect fit for each wearer.

-As with many top of the line mountain bike helmets, the DRT5 comes with MIPS which will give you the confidence to power through the trails and bomb down the descends at speed.
+As with many top of the line mountain bike helmets, the DRT5 comes with MIPS which will give you the confidence to power through the trails and bomb down the descents at speed.

 Our Best Pick for A Full Face, DH Helmet

 The 100% Status is almost unbeatable for downhill and BMX, combining all the latest lessons learned in full-face ventilation and weight-saving.